 Shark Brothers Multimedia was founded by entertainment industry veterans and brothers, Sean and Brooks Paxton.

 Bio & Background

-For over four decades, they've called southwest Florida home, but are originally from Johnstown, Pennsylvania, the brothers are headquartered in their adopted home state of Florida where they live next door to each other on the Myakka River, just down the waterway from their parents, Brooks and Diane Paxton.
+For over four decades, they've called southwest Florida home, but are originally from Johnstown, Pennsylvania.
+Part of a close-knit family, the brothers live next door to each other on the Myakka River, just down the waterway from their parents, Brooks and Diane Paxton.

 Their unique life experiences began at an early age.
 Brooks was 5 and Sean 9 when their parents, took them, a third brother, Scott, a private tutor and the family's 3 cats on the road with their show band to tour this great country and other parts of the world.